The traveling-PWN modeling attempt on the enigmatic LHAASO dumbbell-like structure: Traveling-PWN modeling attempt

-As the diffusion coefficient is isotropic and homogeneous, we can use the Green function method to solve the equation (\ref{eq-fu}) analytically.
-For our model, the Green function can be written as \citep{fang2022interpretation}

-Here $\vec{r}_{s}$ and $t_{s}$ represent for the position and time of an arbitrary electron injection in Green function method.
-The diffusion length $\lambda$ and modified dimensionless energy $\epsilon^{\ast}$ have the expressions of
+As the diffusion coefficient is isotropic and homogeneous, we can use the Green's function method to solve Eq. (\ref{eq-fu}) analytically.
+For our model, the Green's function can be written as \citep{fang2022interpretation} where $\vec{r}_{s}$ and $t_{s}$ represent the position and time of an arbitrary electron injection in the Green's function method.
+The diffusion length $\lambda$ and the modified dimensionless energy $\epsilon^{\ast}$ are expressed as follows: